puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/resources.md

 ## Getting Started

+Before you go on to learn the more complex aspects of Puppet, you should start with a solid understanding of **resources**, the fundamental building blocks of Puppet's declarative modeling syntax.

-In this quest, you will be introduced to **resources**, the fundamental building blocks of Puppet's declarative modeling syntax.
-You will learn how to inspect and modify resources on the Learning VM using Puppet command-line tools.
-A thorough understanding of how the Puppet resource syntax reflects the state of a system will be an important foundation as you continue to learn the more complex aspects of Puppet and its DSL.
+In this quest, you will learn what resources are and how to inspect and modify them with Puppet command-line tools.

 When you're ready to get started, type the following command: